tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 <center><img src="https://i.postimg.cc/SKvBKsLm/gatsby.png"></center>

 Oh Great Gatsby, let run a party?
 JS is a king these days, is in it?
-Ok, ok, do not throw tomatos at me.
-Really, let's face the reality, JS has done huge progress recent years and it is mainstream already for quite a while.
+Ok, ok, do not throw tomatoes at me.
+Really, let's face the reality, JS has done huge progress in recent years and it is mainstream already for quite a while.

 What if I tell you that you can run a blog in JavaScript?
 Meeh, tell me better what I cannot run in JS?
 You are right, it is not so exciting anymore to write another thing in a prototype-based language.

-As we are about to use a framework, a SSG framework, not that much a language itself, what are the pros of Gee?
+As we are about to use a framework, an SSG framework, not that much a language itself, what are the pros of Gee?

 Here is a list of companies who use it:
 - Facebook (React docs)